Position

 • Bachelor's degree in Computer Science, Information Technology, or a related field.

-• Strong understanding of system architecture, networking, and database management.
+• Strong understanding of system architecture and network protocols.

 Is becoming a Tier a good career path?